-"[G-d] named that place 'Graves of the Craving...'"
+"And He [Hashem] named that place Graves of the Craving, because there they had buried the people who had been craving."
 (11:34)

 According to the Baal Shem Tov, each of the 42 stops along the Jewish people's journey from Egypt to the Land of Israel was an ascending step toward their spiritual redemption.

 Furthermore, these 42 stops are allegorically the steppingstones that every Jew must experience during his passage from the constraints of materialism to the apex of holiness.

 In this context, the name "the Graves of Craving" refers to the stage in our spiritual growth at which we have completely vanquished and "buried" our improper cravings.
 Our experience of spirituality is so intense that the possibility for material cravings no longer exists.
 (Degel Machaneh Ephraim, Masei 80a)